E-commerce

 Does the page respond quickly after an interaction?

-Add to cart, collection filters, search: latency can come from main JavaScript or third-party scripts.
+Add to cart, collection filters, search: latency may come from the main JavaScript or third-party scripts.

 CLS (Cumulative Layout Shift)